 The good news is it’s easy to combat low sodium.
-Just be sure to drink lots of water and add a pinch of Himalayan salt or sea salt to your food and water.
+Just be sure to drink lots of water and add a pinch of Himalayan salt or sea salt (preferably not table salt) to your food and water.
 (These salts generally don’t contain anti-caking agents that can include chemical compounds, some of which are known toxins.)

 Magnesium: Because Everyone Needs More

-However, due to modern farming practices, our soils, and thus vegetables, are becoming more and more depleted of this important mineral.
-There are many forms of magnesium out on the market, magnesium glycine, magnesium citrate, and topical magnesium, to name a few, and sometimes it takes trial and error to find the form that you respond best to based on your bio-individual needs.
+However, due to modern farming practices, our soils, and thus vegetables, are becoming more and more depleted of this important mineral, so it’s easy to experience magnesium deficiency.
+Luckily, there are many forms of magnesium supplements out on the market, magnesium glycine, magnesium citrate, and topical magnesium, to name a few, and sometimes it takes trial and error to find the form that you respond best to based on your bio-individual needs.
 Magnesium glycinate is magnesium bound with glycine, which makes it more easily digested (less digestive distress).
 Magnesium citrate comes in powder form and is taken mixed in water.
 Some people respond well to this form, others may experience digestive issues (bloating, gas).
 Topical magnesium is massaged into the skin, bypassing the need for digestion altogether.